-Thank you to Allen Hudson, Chuck Neely, and McKenzie Robinson for the beautiful photos.
+Thank you to Kim Hoff and Theresa Jebian for the beautiful photos.
 To see the entire Facebook photo album, click here.
 For those of you who joined the photo booth fun, you can view your photos here.

 We were all super grateful for their vibrant spirits because it gave us—the other speakers and myself—the energy we needed to minister that weekend, especially with the coast-to-coast time difference combined with some of the worst travel delays and reroutes ever!

 Why is it so hard to pray without getting distracted?
 And why don’t I have this prayer thing figured out by now?
 Well, if you’ve ever asked these questions, you are in the right place.
 Today we get real practical about having a vibrant, unstuck prayer life.

 Author and prayer journal creator, Valerie Woerner, will give you the tips and inspiration you need to pray boldly to the God who loves you.
 She talks about praying with focus, the misconception of being too busy to pray, and how prayer is a conversation.